-The Organization toolbox group in the side panel will allow you to import or export employee details to or from an Excel file, or to delete some or all employees and related information in the current employee list.
+The Organization toolbox group in the side panel will allow you to import or export employee details to or from an Excel file, export selected business units to PowerPoint, or to delete some or all employees and related information in the current employee list.

 ||Import employee details with optional demographic data and/or business unit affiliations from an Excel file

-The Import organization function will provide System Administrators with the following Excel import options:
+The Import from Excel function will provide System Administrators with the following Excel import options:

 - Business units in columns and/or employee details - import a list of business units and/or employee details, with the business units grouped into separate columns per hierarchical level;